anzusystems/common-admin/docs/editor/nodes/embed-video/index.md

 # embedVideo

 ## Features
-- User can insert video from DAM using select dialog with filters.
+- user can insert video from DAM using select dialog with filters.

 ## Node schema